MattSurabian/mattsurabian.github.io/_posts/2014-04-06-always-be-deploying.md

 For too many projects these conversations and decisions occur as the project is wrapping.
 The last possible second.
 A perception exists that digging too far into any one of these areas constitutes "premature optimization" or is "putting the cart before the horse"; other common engineer/developer traps.
 As someone with experience working on projects both large and small I feel strongly that nothing could be further from the truth.

 I'm not advocating for your JS based game being be deployed behind a load balancer in an auto-scaling array, or ensuring your new project's infrastructure should be able to sustain 500+ requests per second before designing a functional UI.
-That's not what the "always be deploying" mindset it about.
+That's not what the "always be deploying" mindset is about.
 In fact I think adopting the ABD™ mindset is a great way to PREVENT premature optimization.

 ### Always Be Deploying